Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-2.  *Indirect soil measurements obtained using mechanical devices, analytical instruments and procedures* — measurement of soil properties that can be used to infer information about a different target soil properties.
+2.  *Indirect soil measurements obtained using mechanical devices, analytical instruments and procedures* — measurement of soil properties that can be used to infer information about a different target soil property.
 These can be based on soil spectroscopy and similar close-range or remote sensing systems [@ShepherdWalsh2007JNIS; @ViscarraRossel2010DSS].

-3.  *Direct observations of soil properties and interpretations* — subjectively assessed values based on soil description manuals i.e. abundance of mottles, soil drainage class, soil colour.
+3.  *Direct observations of soil properties and interpretations* — subjectively assessed values based on protocols for soil description as presented in manuals i.e. abundance of mottles, soil drainage class, soil colour.

 4.  *Indirect or derived interpretations* — subjectively assessed values